Audrey's desire to help others understand human behavior led her to study psychology. She specialises in Self-Limited Thinking.

-Three Reasons we Dismiss Compliments
+Three Reasons We Dismiss Compliments

-Social phobia affects about 15 million American adults, men and women equally.
+Social phobia affects about 15 million American adults, men, and women, equally.

 It's Not Always All About You

-Mariam-Webster defines sensitivity as follows:
+Merriam-Webster defines sensitivity as follows:

-- "The tendency to become upset about things that are done to you, are said about you, or relate to you".
+- "The tendency to become upset about things that are done to you, are said about you, or relate to you."

-- "The capacity of being easily hurt".
+- "The capacity of being easily hurt."

-- "The quality or state of being hypersensitive".
+- "The quality or state of being hypersensitive."

 All three of these definitions applied to me until I learned to stop making assumptions.
 I lived in a state of being hypersensitive.
 Depression raised its ugly head in uncontrollable spurts.
 I even managed to convince myself I knew what other people were thinking about me.
 (Enter, the ego).

-Then one day the dark clouds parted and a light came shining through.
-This light I speak of came to me in the form of a book entitled, "The Four Agreements", by Don Miguel Ruiz.
-He speaks about making assumptions about what other people are doing or thinking and how we take it personally.
+Then one day, the dark clouds parted, and a light came shining through.
+This light I speak of came to me in the form of a book entitled The Four Agreements by Don Miguel Ruiz.
+He talks about making assumptions about what other people are doing or thinking and how we take it personally.
 We end up creating a whole big drama.

 Chapter Four in Ruiz's book begins with "Don't Make Assumptions."
 He begins: "We have the tendency to make assumptions about everything.
 The problem with making assumptions is that we believe they are the truth.
 We swear they are real.
-We make assumptions about other people, about what they are doing an thinking We take it personally.
+We make assumptions about other people, about what they are doing and thinking We take it personally.
 Ruiz explains so clearly that nothing other people do is about you.
 "The Four Agreements" taught me more about personal freedom, transforming my life, than any other single book.
 Author, Deepak Chopra, said, "Don Miguel Ruiz's book is a roadmap to enlightenment and freedom.